|

 - Exercise-induced asthma - Symptoms causes - Mayo Clinic

-Exercise-induced asthma is when the airways narrow or squeeze during hard physical activity It causes shortness of breath, wheezing, coughing, and other symptoms during or after exercise The medical term for this condition is exercise-induced bronchoconstriction (brong-koh-kun-STRIK-shun) Many people with asthma have exercise-induced bronchoconstriction But people without asthma also can
+Exercise-induced asthma happens when the airways narrow or squeeze during or after physical activity It causes shortness of breath, wheezing, coughing and other symptoms during or after exercise The medical term for this condition is exercise-induced bronchoconstriction (brong-koh-kun-STRIK-shun) Many people with asthma have exercise-induced asthma But people without asthma also can have

 - Eating and exercise: 5 tips to maximize your workouts